VICEROY: GDPR-/CCPA-compliant Enforcement of Verifiable Accountless Consumer Requests: Conclusions Future Work

-Motivated by the recent GDPR and CCPA regulations granting (even) accountless consumers the rights to access to data gathered about their behavior by servers, we construct and evaluate \sys, a framework for enforcing these rights. \sys is secure with respect to malicious clients and HbC servers.
-It is also easy to deploy and incurs (based on our experiments) fairly low overhead.

-Some natural directions for future work include: (1) client-side TEE integration, e.g., ARM TrustZone and Intel SGX, (2) more extensive support for the MODIFY \vcr type, and (3) support for unilateral server deletion of accountless-consumer data; this can occur if a server unilaterally decides to delete consumer data without an explicit request by the latter.
+Motivated by recent GDPR and CCPA regulations granting (even) accountless consumers rights to access to data gathered about their behavior by web servers, we construct and evaluate \sys, a framework for authenticating accountless consumers. \sys is secure with respect to malicious clients and honest-but-curious servers, easy to deploy, and imposes fairly low overhead.
+Natural directions for future work include: (1) integration with client-side trusted execution environments (TEEs), (2) more extensive support for the MODIFY \vcr type, and (3) support for unilateral server deletion of accountless-consumer data, which can occur if a server decides to delete consumer data without an explicit request.